KhavidBap/KhavidBap/README.md

 Rhythm / Puzzle gamer

-Currently taking part of Codeforces / Codechef as a newbie
+Currently taking part of Codeforces / Codechef contests

-Will publish my solutions for some problems in Vietnamese / English with Pascal (or C++, or both) code, maybe projects in the near future.
+Will publish my solutions for some problems with Pascal (or C++, or both) code, maybe projects in the near future.